Can taking CBD oil cause you to test positive for marijuana?

 False Positives, Ruined Lives

-Such was the case with a 26-year-old video producer from Reno, Nev. who failed a drug test as part of a job application.
+Such was the case with a 26-year-old video producer from Reno, Nev. who failed a drug test for a job.
 The individual had never used cannabis.

 “I thought I was in the clear,” J.C. told Consumer Reports.
 “From everything that I had heard, CBD oil wasn’t supposed to show up on drug tests.”